newAM/eeprom25aa02e48-rs/README.md

 [Microchip 25AA02E48] SPI EEPROM, based on the [`embedded-hal`] traits.

-This EEPROM is unique because it has an EUI-48 MAC address programmed into the EEPROM, which makes it possible to produce embedded internet devices with valid MAC addresses.
+This EEPROM is unique because it has an EUI-48 MAC address programmed into the EEPROM, which is convient for creating internet connected devices valid MAC addresses.

 **Note:** This crate is still under active development!